-An individual or small group of faculty/teaching staff (ideally 1-2 people) who want to explore a specific topic decides.
-Ideally 1-2 people will make a proposal to TLS to form a Circle.
-Once formed, TLS will put out a call to join it and other Circles.
+An individual or small group (ideally 1-2 people) who want to explore a specific topic makes a proposal to ILI to form a Circle.
+Once formed, ILI will put out a call to the RIT community to join this and other Circles.

-Teaching Circle meetings can take a variety of forms to stimulate conversation and help members investigate teaching/learning topics.
-Teaching Circle members may make use of one or more method for sharing knowledge, including, but not limited to:
+Teaching circle meetings can take a variety of forms to stimulate conversation and help members investigate teaching/learning topics.
+As other colleges and universities have discovered, teaching circle members may use a number of methods for sharing knowledge, including, but not limited to: